rancher/k3os/README.md

 ===========

 Download the ISO from the latest [release](https://github.com/rancher/k3os/releases) and run in VMware, VirtualBox, or KVM.
-The server will automatically start a single node cluster.
-Log in with the user `rancher` to run kubectl.
+The server will automatically boot into a live installation from which you can install to local disk.
+Log in with the user `rancher` and run `sudo config-os`, then reobot.
+Once you've logged in, you can run kubectl to manage the system.

 Configuration
 =============